-Asset Growth and partnerships
+Asset Growth and Partnerships

-New-build homes
+· New build homes

 In 2020/21 we built 413 new homes, 329 for social rent and 84 for mid-market rent, including the completion of DGHP's first new build project since joining the Group.
 We also started work on a further 1,186 new homes across 24 sites.
 Our new build programme included live sites in all of our RSLs.
-Locations and relative sizes of our live new build development sites are shown in the map above.